Skip to main content

 Jobs that exhaust their retries land in a DLQ with the full payload, error chain, and timestamps.
 The DLQ has a UI, an owner, and an SLA.
 It's not where jobs go to die quietly.

-• Observability via Sentry + queue dashboard
+• Observability via error tracking + queue dashboard

 • Scheduled jobs as code